aappleby/matcheroni/README.md

 Matcheroni is a generalization of Parsing Expression Grammars and includes the basic PEG operators.

-Matcheroni allows you to freely mix hand-written matching code and templated match patterns.

 Matcheroni matchers are tiny - 100s of bytes versus 150k+ for std::regex

 Matcheroni matchers are fast - 10x or more vs std::regex

 Matcheroni matchers are more readable and more modular than regexes - you can build large matchers out of small simple matchers without affecting performance.

+Matcheroni allows you to freely mix C++ code with your match patterns.

 # Fundamentals